 How does the Statute of Limitations Work?

 Statutes of limitations are laws dictating how long after a certain event occurs that an individual can open or try a case in court.
 If the statute of limitations has passed, an individual can no longer file a claim in court.
-Statute of limitations aim to ensure fairness and protect the integrity of the case.
+The statute of limitations aims to ensure fairness and protect the integrity of the case.
 Over long periods of time, evidence and memories can erode, comprising a fair trial.
-Statute of limitations help ensure cases are tried in a fair and timely manner.
+The statute of limitations helps ensure cases are tried in a fair and timely manner.

-Statute of limitations can vary by state.
-To find the statute of limitations for Florida in particular, all statute of limitations for the state of Florida can be found here.
+The statute of limitations can vary by state.
+To find the statute of limitations for Florida in particular, all statutes of limitations for the state of Florida can be found here.